GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-interactivity/index.md

 </application>
 ```

-Then add a new class `ShareBroadcastReceiver`.
-In the `onReceive` method, extract the currently displayed URL from the intent and trigger a send intent.
+Then add a new class, `ShareBroadcastReceiver`.
+In the `onReceive()` method, extract the currently displayed URL from the intent and trigger a send intent.

 ```java
 public class ShareBroadcastReceiver extends BroadcastReceiver {